SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/persons-and-organizations/customer.md

 ### Bool loadFromAgentAndKey(Integer agent, String key)

-Brings up the customer that is owned by the agent and matching the external key.
+Brings up the customer that is owned by the agent and matches the external key.

 > [!CAUTION]
 > `loadFromAgentAndKey()` might overwrite existing values!